ProxyBO: Accelerating Neural Architecture Search via Bayesian Optimization with Zero-cost Proxies: Experiments and Results

-\para{\textbf{NAS Benchmarks.}} To evaluate the performance of \sys and ensure reproducibility, we conduct the experiments on three public benchmarks for neural architecture search: \begin{itemize} \item NAS-Bench-101~\cite{ying2019bench}: The first NAS benchmark for image classification on CIFAR-10, which includes the statistics of 423k unique CNN models. \item NAS-Bench-201~\cite{dong2019bench}: A more light-weight benchmark than NAS-Bench-101, which includes the statistics of 15,625 CNN models on three datasets -- CIFAR-10, CIFAR-100, and ImageNet16-120. \item NAS-Bench-ASR~\cite{mehrotra2020bench}: A benchmark for automatic speech recognition on TIMIT dataset~\cite{garofolo1993timit}.
-The benchmark includes the statistics of 8242 unique models. \end{itemize} Since NAS-Bench-201 includes the statistics on three datasets, the experiments are conducted on five tasks over three different search spaces in total.
-We demonstrate the Spearman $\rho$ of proxy scores related to the test results of all models and top-10\% models on each task in Table~\ref{tab:spearman}, and note that $\rho$ is the prior knowledge that can not be obtained before optimization.
+We demonstrate the Spearman $\rho$ of proxy scores related to the test results of all models and top-10\% models on each task in Table~\ref{tab:spearman} on five tasks, and note that $\rho$ is the prior knowledge that can not be obtained before optimization.
 We observe that no proxy dominates the others on all the tasks, and some correlation coefficients are even negative, leading to a number of incorrect rankings.

-\para{\textbf{Basic Settings.}} In the following subsections, we search for the architecture with the best validation performance during the search process and report the average best test error for NAS-Bench-101 and NAS-Bench-201 and the average best test Phoneme error rate (PER) for NAS-Bench-ASR.
-The ``average best'' refers to the best-observed performance during optimization, and thus the curve is non-increasing.

-For evaluation-based methods, we set the maximum evaluation iterations to be 200 on each task.
-For zero-cost proxies, we randomly sample 1000 architectures and report the test result of the model with the best proxy score.
+\textbf{Basic Settings.} In the following subsections, we report the average best test error for NAS-Bench-101, 201, 301 and the average best test Phoneme error rate (PER) for NAS-Bench-ASR.
+The ``average best'' refers to the best-observed performance during optimization, which is non-increasing.
+For evaluation-based methods, we set the time budget as 200 times \textbf{the average cost of an entire evaluation} on each task.
+For zero-cost proxies, we randomly sample 1000 architectures and report the model with the best proxy score.
 Each weight-sharing method is run until convergence.
 To avoid randomness, weight-sharing methods are repeated 5 times, and the other methods are repeated 30 times.
 We plot the mean $\pm$ std. results in the following figures.